 Advise patients that Ocrevus may cause reactivation of hepatitis B infection and that monitoring will be required if they are at risk [see Warnings and Precautions (5.2)].

-Advise patients to complete any required vaccinations at least 6 weeks prior to initiation of Ocrevus.
+Advise patients to complete any required live or live-attenuated vaccinations at least 4 weeks and, whenever possible, non-live vaccinations at least 2 weeks prior to initiation of Ocrevus.
 Administration of live-attenuated or live vaccines is not recommended during Ocrevus treatment and until B-cell recovery [see Warnings and Precautions (5.2)].

-Instruct patients that if they are pregnant or plan to become pregnant while taking Ocrevus they should inform their healthcare provider [see Pregnancy (8.1)].
+Instruct patients that if they are pregnant or plan to become pregnant while taking Ocrevus they should inform their healthcare provider [see Use in Specific Populations (8.1)].